-The Board values diversity of expertise, skills and competencies among Artis' executive officers.
-The diversity policy of Artis does not contain specific provisions relating to: (i) the identification of women as candidates to serve as executive officers of Artis; or (ii) a target regarding the representation of women as executive officers of Artis.
+The Board values diversity of expertise, skills and competencies among Artis' executive officers and other senior management.
+The diversity policy of Artis does not contain specific provisions relating to: (i) the identification of women as candidates to serve as executive officers or senior management of Artis; or (ii) a target regarding the representation of women as executive officers and senior management of Artis.
 The Board believes that it is in the best interest of Artis to evaluate the skills and competencies of individual candidates, without regard to the gender of the individual.